Section Image

 Rancho San Diego has become one of the most sought-after cities in East County San Diego for its versatility, space and convenience.
 Even though downtown San Diego is just 15 miles west, the city's natural topography provides settings for those seeking a rural or suburban lifestyle.
 "Rancho San Diego is in a big valley with large suburban developments at the center of it and spacious private communities in the surrounding foothills," says Realtor Yusef Hussainy, who's been selling in the area with Caldwell Banker West for the last decade.
 "The ultimate reason people look here is to find a larger house with more space," says Hussainy.
 "You can be in total suburbia or a mansion overlooking the mountains and have a lot more room either way."
 In this spacious setting, equestrian enthusiasts can keep their horses close to home, and outdoors lovers can take advantage of thousands of acres of open space in and around the city.
 Still, there are plenty of suburban conveniences.
 "You really don't need to leave Rancho San Diego," says Hussainy.
 "You have shopping, good restaurants and trails within a short radius of most homes."

-Rancho San Diego Shopping Mall offers cafes and boutique shops.
+Rancho San Diego Shopping Mall offers cafes and boutique shops in a walkable plaza.

-Rancho San Diego Shopping Mall offers cafes and boutique shops.
+Rancho San Diego Shopping Mall offers cafes and boutique shops in a walkable plaza.

-Open space like Dictionary Hill Preserve give Rancho San Diego a rural feel.
+Open spaces like Dictionary Hill Preserve give Rancho San Diego a rural feel.

-Open space like Dictionary Hill Preserve give Rancho San Diego a rural feel.
+Open spaces like Dictionary Hill Preserve give Rancho San Diego a rural feel.

 Downtown San Diego a 15 minute drive for most in Rancho San Diego.